top of page

 Use of “created” and “made” in Genesis 1:

 In the pattern of most events in Genesis 1 God spoke an entity into existence recorded as “let…”, followed by "God created..." or "God made...", then “and it was so”.
-The Scripture4All internet Hebrew interlinear bible at www.scripture4all.org that is referred to in this commentary as “S4A” is an excellent study resource.
+The Scripture4All internet Hebrew interlinear bible at www.scripture4all.org that may be referred to in this commentary as “S4A” is an excellent study resource.

 Created and made verb tense: